luisvinicius167/mockstate/README.md

 >Simple Event Controller for Riot.js, inspired in Flux Pattern.

 riotux provides more organization for datastore in your application.
-You have Stores, that trigger and listen methods for other Stores, and you have the Dispatcher, that connects your Views with other Views or Stores.
+Your Stores can call and listen events to other Stores and Components, that can call and listen events to Stores too.
+The Dispatcher is used to communicate between Components.

 See the <a href="http://luisvinicius167.github.io/riotux">Demo.</a> The Data-Flow example for this Demo you find under.